 An account development representative needs an average bachelor’s degree in business administration, marketing, communication, or other relevant fields.
 The average salary of account development representatives in the United States as of July 2022 is $50,481 (please be informed that depending on your qualification, experience level, education, company, and country, your salary can go as high as $85,000).

-Between the year 2018 -2028, the account development career is expected to grow by 2% and produce over 35,000 job opportunities across the United States.
+Between the year 2018 -2028, the account development career is expected to grow by 2% and produce over 35,000 job opportunities for account developers across the United States.

 Account development representative (ADR) vs. Sales development representative (SDR)